tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   *We tried to guess, such a design allows intra-gadget nontrivial control flow (e.g. a loop).
 One may notice that this VM has no "table of opcodes" that would exist normally in virtual machines.
 Indeed, the dispatcher diverts the control flow between entry points using only the table of return address and the unusual effect of the gadget memory layout, each gadget does not correspond to an atomic operation.
 So this is rather a pseudo-virtual machine, its purpose may be just to hide another thing below.*

-  *A gentle "aha!!!" is for the interference of transition codes, if all of them is just a trivial unconditional jump then that is not worth to design an entry with a field for transition code.
+  *A gentle "aha!!!" is for the interference of transition codes, if all of them is just a trivial unconditional direct jump then that is not worth to design an entry with a field for transition code.
 Fortunately, they are not, the purpose of such a design might be to allow the author to insert arbitrary noise into the operation of gadgets.*

 #### Control flow graph